wmnsk/go-pfcp/README.md

 ## Project Status

 This project is still WIP.
-We are in the middle of the implementation of networking functionalities(like setting up associations, establish sessions with easy & quick APIs).
+Implementation of all the messages and IEs defined in TS29.244 V16.3.1(2020-04) has been done at v0.0.1, but the exported APIs may still be updated in the future, as they are not tested enough (we add a new tag in that case).

-Implementation of all the messages and IEs defined in TS29.244 V16.3.1(2020-04) has been done at v0.0.1, but the exported APIs may still be updated in the future (we add a new tag in that case).
+We are now working on implementing networking functionalities (like setting up associations, establish sessions with easy & quick APIs), as well as updating the messages and IE definitions according to the latest specifications.

 ## Getting Started